tsuki-lang/tsuki/spec.md

 # hello, world!
 ```

-Cocumentation comments are similar, but begin with two hashes:
+Documentation comments are similar, but begin with two hashes:

 ```
 ## this is documentation. hello!